Alternative Trading System (ATS)

 ATS List by FINRA: http://www.finra.org/sites/default/files/equity-ats-firms-list.pdf

 An ECN network is an automated alternative trading system designed to match buyers and sellers.
-An ECN network is able to operate as a bridge connecting brokerages and individual traders without the need of a middleman.
-An ECN allows investors located in different geographic places to trade easily and instantly with each other.
+It operates as a bridge connecting brokerages and individual traders, eliminating the need for a middleman.
+An ECN enables investors in different geographic locations to trade with each other easily and instantly.

 The Forex ECN Network

-The Foreign Exchange (Forex) trading is based on the technology of the Electronic Communication Networks.
-The first ECN for currency trading was the Matchbook FX formed in 1999, in New York.
-Today, there are several ECN provides for currency trading, including:
+Foreign Exchange (Forex) trading relies on the technology of Electronic Communication Networks.
+The first ECN for currency trading was Matchbook FX, established in 1999 in New York.
+Today, there are several ECN providers for currency trading, including:

 -